Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/os.md

 #### Function

-查询软件计时器还剩多少时间结束
+How much time is left to end the query software timer

 #### Parameters

-* hTask:任务句柄，这个指定的任务里必须包含`OS_WaitEvent`函数调用（比如可以传主任务），否则不会触发回调
+* hTask: task handle, which must include `OS_WaitEvent` function call (for example, the main task), otherwise the callback will not be triggered.

-* callback: 回调函数
+* callback: callback function

-* param: 传入回调函数的参数
+* param: passes the parameters of the callback function

 #### Return

-* 定时器离结束剩余的时间
+* the timer is out of the rest of the time

 ---